psantwani/Daily-Coding/README.md

 **Palantir**
 [DCP95](src/com/piyush/dailycodingproblem/palantir/DCP95.java) - Given a number represented by a list of digits, find the next greater permutation of a number.

+**Pandora**
+[DCP280](src/com/piyush/dailycodingproblem/pandora/DCP280.java) - Given an undirected graph, determine if it contains a cycle.

 **Samsung**